-The government lets you use part of your student loans to take care of necessities like keeping a roof over your head and food on your table while you’re in school, because having those expenses covered lets you spend more time studying and increases your chance of getting a degree.
+The short answer is yes.
+The U.S. Department of Education lets you use your student loans for housing and living expenses while you’re in school.
+That’s because having those expenses covered lets you spend more time studying and increases your chance of getting a degree.

-The trick is not to get carried away in defining what’s a necessity.
+But the trick is not to get carried away in defining what’s a necessity.
 Rent, utilities, and groceries?
-By all means.
-Cable television, drinks at the bar, spring break trips?
-Probably not expenses that you want to pay for with grants or student loans — even if you are able to get away with bending the rules.
+Of course.
+Netflix, drinks at the bar, and spring break trips?
+Probably not expenses that you want to pay for with grants or student loans.

-When you take out government student loans, you agree that you’ll only use the money you borrow to pay for expenses that are included in the school’s cost of attendance.
-Private lenders typically impose similar requirements.
+When you take on federal student loan debt, you agree to only use the money you borrow to pay for expenses that are included in the school’s cost of attendance.
+Private student loan lenders typically impose similar requirements, as well.

-Depending on your personal circumstances, your financial aid administrator may increase your cost of attendance to include other expenses like child care costs, or the cost of operating and maintaining a vehicle you use to get to and from school (but not the cost to buy a vehicle).
+Depending on your personal circumstances, your financial aid administrator might increase your cost of attendance to include other expenses like child care costs or the cost of operating and maintaining a vehicle you use to get to and from school (but not the cost to buy a vehicle).

-If you’re disabled, your cost of attendance may include expenses for special services you need, like personal assistance, transportation, equipment, and supplies.
+If you’re disabled, your cost of attendance might include expenses for special services you need, like personal assistance, transportation, equipment, and supplies.